scds/text-analysis-2/ner.md

 ## A quick introduction to the NLP workflow (pipeline)

 How does an NLP tool like CoreNLP or SpaCy go about identifying named entities within an unstructured text corpus, then?
-If you have ever gone through the intellectual exercise of considering how to tell a computer to do a simple task (for humans) - like make toast - you quickly discover that much of what is implicit in our own cognitive processes ("verify toaster is plugged in") must be articulated in a programmatic form.
+If you have ever gone through the intellectual exercise of considering how to tell a computer to do a simple task (for humans) - like make toast - you quickly discover that much of what is implicit in our own cognitive processes ("verify toaster is plugged in") must be articulated in a programmatic manner.
 NER is no different, requiring a number of preparatory steps before it can be performed.

 ### Tokenization